jgOhYeah/TunePlayer/extras/NoteStructure.md

 By default, the length is the number of *1/8<sup>th</sup>* beats *-1*.
 For example, a crotchet (*1/4* note) is *8/8* beats, so in this case the length would be *7*.

-If the triplet mode bit is set, the length is now interpreted as the number of *1/12<sup>th</sup>* beats, allowing correct triplets to be represented.
+If the triplet mode bit is set, the length is now interpreted as the number of *1/12<sup>th</sup>* beats *-1*, allowing correct triplets to be represented.
 </details>

 <details>